nugseuli983/love-spouse-funscript-player/README.md

    - `winsdk` for Bluetooth LE communication
    - Standard Python libraries

-2. Create a `videos` folder in the same directory as the server script (this will be created automatically when the server starts)

-3. Run the server:
+2. Run the server:
    ```
    python lovespouse_server.py
    ```

-4. Open a web browser and navigate to:
+3. Open a web browser and navigate to:
    ```
    http://localhost:8080
    ```